brianshumate/ansible-hoodie/README.md

 ## Requirements

-This Hoodie role requires a Debian based Linux host and has been tested to function on Ubuntu with the following specific software versions:
+This Hoodie role requires a Ubuntu based Linux host and has been tested to function with the following specific software versions:

 * Ansible: 1.9.1
 * Hoodie: 0.6.3